10 Lu3 履

 Lu: to tread on, to put into practice (in compliance with etiquette, i.e. the order of a system); the weak one learns how to live with the strong one.

-Things (like livestock) will act in accordance with etiquette (i.e. in an orderly manner) after having been herded (畜chu4 or xu4); therefore Lu is granted.
-Lu signifies a shoe and to tread on; its extended meaning is to carry out (a plan, step by step), i.e. fulfilment.
+Things like wild oxen will act in accordance with etiquette (i.e. in an orderly manner) after they have been raised (畜chu4 or xu4) becoming livestock; therefore Lu is granted.
+Lu signifies shoes and to tread on; its extended meaning is to carry out (a plan, step by step), i.e. fulfilment.
 The pronunciation of 履lu3 in Chinese is similar to that of etiquette, 禮li3; hence hexagram Lu is annotated as ‘to act in accordance with etiquette’ which here can also be referred to as the order of a system.
 Lu is the reverse hexagram of Xiao Chu, (9).
 There it symbolises scarcity as it lacks resources; Lu of hexagram 10 signifies not to halt, i.e. to proceed without stopping, as it walks behind a tiger.

 The inner hexagram of Lu is Jia Ren (37), the household, wherein family members respect seniors and love juniors; therefore Lu can carry out its mission according to etiquette.
 Its changing hexagram is Qian1 (15), humility; once actions are undertaken with decorum, one becomes modest.